MrBartusek/SotLedger/README.md

 ## ⚓ Installation
-You can setup the script in 4 easy steps:
+You can set up the script in 4 easy steps:

 __1__ Install Required Software:
 - [GIT](https://git-scm.com) (GUI such [GitHub Desktop](https://desktop.github.com) can be helpful)